Interpreting profiling data

 Show call graphs

-You can show the call graph only for functions that were compiled with profiling enabled.
+You can show call graphs only for functions that were compiled with profiling enabled.

 - In the Execution Time view, right-click a